Plug-In RIS: A Novel Approach to Fully Passive Reconfigurable Intelligent Surfaces: System, Channel, and Signal Model

 \subsection{System Model}

-As depicted in Fig. \ref{fig:SystemModel}, we investigate a P2P mmWave communication system aided by a set of sub-RIS planes with pre-configured fixed phase shifts\footnote{The proposed plug-in RIS offers easy adaptability to an MU setup in both uplink and downlink directions.
-This adaptability is facilitated by its independent operation and energy-efficient attributes while avoiding an additional computational load on the transceivers.
-Users can be categorized into distinct clusters in an MU scenario based on their spatial segments.
-Users within the same segment possess similar angular properties, allowing us to use a fixed phase shift sub-RIS plane to serve them.
-However, the realization of such a scenario necessitates the development of a baseband precoder and combiner aimed at mitigating interference among users.
-This aspect exceeds the current scope of our study and is reserved for future research endeavors.}.
-Due to propagation loss challenges, the direct BS-UE link is assumed to be blocked, causing dead zones in the environment; therefore, the sub-RIS planes are plugged into the surrounding environment to assist UEs located in the dead zone, ensure constant connectivity and guarantee line-of-sight (LOS) links in the BS-RIS and RIS-UE channels.
+As depicted in Fig. \ref{fig:SystemModel}, we investigate a P2P mmWave communication system aided by a set of sub-RIS planes with pre-configured fixed phase shifts.
+Due to propagation loss challenges, the direct BS-UE link is assumed to be blocked, causing dead zones in the environment; therefore, the sub-RIS planes are plugged into the surrounding environment to assist UEs located in the dead zone, ensure constant connectivity and guarantee LOS links in the BS-RIS and RIS-UE channels.
 Specifically, a dead zone can be covered using one or more sub-RISs, each covering a distinct spatial segment of the dead zone with a fixed beam.
 The set of sub-RISs constitutes the plug-in RIS entity.
 During implementation, each sub-RIS is assigned to a spatial segment in the dead zone; therefore, they are adjusted according to the angular information of BS and the spatial segments.
-Specifically, for each spatial segment, we consider fixed angular information that represents it, and since this angular information is constant, the sub-RISs are not required to be adjusted frequently\footnote{The BS is typically positioned for maximal environmental coverage.
-Nonetheless, mmWave vulnerability to blockages can result in dead zones in the environment; for example, parallel indoor hallways.
-Installing an RIS proves more cost/energy-effective than deploying an extra BS in such a scenario.
-Moreover, these dead zones are usually small regions; hence, employing a plug-in RIS with fixed beams is more cost/energy efficient and less complex than a usual RIS with a regular phase shift configuration for covering a wide area.}.
+Specifically, for each spatial segment, we consider fixed angular information that represents it, and since this angular information is constant, the sub-RISs are not required to be adjusted frequently.
 During the transmission, based on the UE's location and with the aid of massive MIMO's beamforming gain at the BS, the transmitted beam footprint only activates the corresponding sub-RIS.
 Both the BS and UE are equipped with uniform rectangular arrays (URA); $N_t$ and $N_r$ denote the number of antenna elements at the BS and UE, respectively.
 To address severe path loss while minimizing the need for costly RF chains, analog beamformers/combiners are employed at the BS/UE.
 This approach allows a single RF chain at the BS and UE, supporting a single stream \cite{10188340}.
 Our proposed plug-in RIS comprises $K$ sub-RISs, each containing $M_{k} \ (k = 1, \dots, K)$ passive reflecting elements.